TiddlyWiki/TiddlyWiki5/readme.md

 An interesting potential goal is that the same `tiddlywiki.js` file could be used in the browser as on the server side.

-The command line options are processed left to right.
+The command line options are processed in sequential order from left to right.
+Processing pauses during long operations, like loading a recipe file and all the subrecipes and tiddlers that it references.
 The following options are available:

 	--recipe <filepath>			# Loads a specfied `.recipe` file --load <filepath>			# Load additional tiddlers from TiddlyWiki files (`.html`), `.tiddler`, `.tid`, `.json` or other files